homosapien97/Grid_Engine/src/Readme.txt

 # Notes on current progress of game

-Player kind of can currently die, and player also has unlimited of all spells.
+Player can't currently die.
 New games can be made by quiting the program and re-opening it.

 Glossary
 ---------------------------------------------------------------------------------------------------